• Skip to primary navigation

 • Peel the aniana whero (red onion) and slice it in to thin slices.

-• Add the huka one (caster sugar), tote (salt) and winika (vinegar) or wai rēmana (lemon juice) in to a jar.
-Give it a good shake or stir the ingredients.
+• Add the huka one (caster sugar), tote (salt) and winika (vinegar) or wai rēmana (lemon juice) in to a jar and add the lid.

-• Divide the rahopūru (avocado) between the toasted bread.
+• Divide the rahopūru (avocado) between the toasted bread and spread it on liberally.

 • Add a drizzle of noni (oil) and fry the tīhi (cheese) in batches until they are golden on both sides.